XML RSS

 German Dessert Recipe

-This German pastry recipe is a little time consuming, but the end result is well worth it.
-Perhaps you have a friend or neighbour who would like to share the preparation with you.
-This German dessert recipe makes two strudels.
+To make German apple strudel is a little time consuming, but the end result is well worth it.
+Perhaps you have a friend or neighbour who would like to share the preparation with you as my German dessert recipe makes two apple strudels.

 Basic Recipe for the Strudel Dough